DelawareAEPI/delawareaepi.github.io/README.md

 When your information is ready to be added, click "Add Event".
 The new event/section will be shown once the page is reloaded.

+## Brotherhood Events Gallery

+The images that are displayed in the gallery portion of the Brotherhood Events page are stored in the Rho Deuteron Google Drive under Website -> Brotherhood Images.
+Any picture that is added to the Brotherhood Images folder will automatically be displayed in the gallery on the website.

 ## UDance

 The fundraising data and team donations on our Philanthropy page need to be updated manually.
 An admin will have access to this portion of the Philanthropy page which allows the user to upload a UDance report file.